kyma-project/api-gateway/docs/user/00-10-overview-api-gateway-controller.md

 kyma-project.io/module: api-gateway
 ```

-Getting all resources created by the API Gateway module is possible by running:
+Run this command to get all resources created by the API Gateway module:

 ```bash
 kubectl get all|<resources-kind> -A -l kyma-project.io/module=api-gateway